 It is very important to wash your hands when you are visiting someone in hospital or another healthcare place, like your doctors' surgery.

 If you cannot wash your hands, use an alcohol-based hand sanitiser.

-You can find out more about this at www.nhs.uk/handwashing
+You can find out more about how to wash your hands at www.nhs.uk/handwashing

 Look out for other people